davidz101/git_lesson/README.md

-This is a repository for git lesson
+This is a repository for git lesson.

+Changed this file.